DESTINATIONS · CALABRIA

 What sea is Catanzaro Lido on – Tyrrhenian or Ionian?

 Catanzaro Lido is situated on the Ionian Sea, in the Gulf of Squillace.
-It is characterised by a high degree of salinity and crystal-clear purity.
+It is this Ionian position that gives this stretch of coast its more open and sunny character.

 Is it worth going to the beach at Catanzaro Lido?